 The majority of formal complaints against the school will fall within the remit of the Governing Body to consider.
-However, there are six categories of complaint which the Local Authority Department for Children and Young People has responsibility for, not the Governing Body.
+However, there are six categories of complaint which there are separate procedures and the Local Authority will usually become involved.

-- The curriculum - Admission to the school - Statutory Assessment of Special Educational Needs - Exclusion of pupils from the school - Child protection related issues or allegations of child abuse - Any complaint about the action of the Governing Body
+- Admission to the school - Statutory Assessment of Special Educational Needs - Exclusion of pupils from the school - Child protection related issues or allegations of child abuse - Any complaint about the action of the Governing Body